bain-cs110/bain-cs110.github.io/pages/_assignments/tutorials/tutorial_1.md

 ### Test Your New Function!
 When you've finished with your `make_square` function, create the pattern pictured below by calling your function with the following arguments (below).
-Copy the following code and pasting it ***below*** your function definition and ***above*** the `TRIANGLE CHALLENGE` comment.
+Copy the following code and pasting it ***below*** your function definition.
 Make sure these function calls are NOT indented as they are not part of your function definition.

 ```python
 # center blue block